SarthakMakhija/replicate/Tasks.md

    2. Uses eprintln!, replace with log
 4. HeartbeatScheduler
    1. It ignores the error from HeartbeatSender `let _ = heartbeat_sender.send().await;`.
 Decide on the approach.
+5. Renaming the module in Cargo.toml will impact the imports in integration tests